joelkoz/QwicktracePCB/README.md

 Raspberry Pi build.
 The Qwickmill is built upon the open source standard Grbl controller.
 If you already own a CNC machines that uses Grbl, you can use that instead.
 It is easy to create a cable that connects from the Pro Controller to any CNC machine, such a 3018 or 1610.
 If you are on a budget, you can sometimes source a kit for one of these machines for less money than the individual parts for building the Qwickmill.

+# Sofftware features

+* Creates PCB trace masks directly from Gerber files in SVG for MSLA exposure and/or in g-code for isolation milling
+* Software deskewing of traces and drill holes makes combining MSLA, milling, and/or double sided boards quick and easy.
+* Software autoleveling ensures isolation milling traces are cut to perfect depth
+* Drill/mill features works with any Grbl compatible CNC controller
+* UI designed for small 3.5" touchscreen
+* Supports joystick input via ADS115 for easy jogging of CNC machine and alignment of drill holes
+* Turns Raspberry Pi into a remote access server and controller for Grbl CNC machines

 # DIY construction of a Qwickfab system